nus-cs2113-AY2122S1/ip/docs/README.md

 Expected output:

-Note that the indices shown are based on the indices of the task in the whole task list rather than based only on the list of tasks that are displayed.
+<small>Note that the indices shown are based on the indices of the task in the whole task list rather than based only on
+the list of tasks that are displayed.</small>

 ```
     ____________________________________________________________